Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

-# 🧠 EHG Signal Analysis for Preterm Birth Prediction
+#  EHG Signal Analysis for Preterm Birth Prediction
+## 📖 Project Overview
 This project explores the use of electrohysterogram (EHG) signal analysis combined with machine learning to predict and interpret different types of preterm birth: **induced**, **cesarean**, or **spontaneous**.
 It aims to support clinical decision-making by improving signal interpretation using feature engineering and model evaluation.

 ---